datamaverickhq/bootcamp-checklist/.github/ISSUE_TEMPLATE/-your-github-username--s-initiation.md

 - [ ] [Data Visualization with Python](https://datacamp.pxf.io/2rb4RA).
 A DataCamp skill assessment.
 10 minutes.
 - [ ] [Statistics Fundamentals with Python](https://datacamp.pxf.io/NK1jG1).
 A DataCamp skill assessment.
 10 minutes.
 - [ ] [Analytic Fundamentals](https://datacamp.pxf.io/YgEZVr).
 A DataCamp skill assessment.
 10 minutes.
-- [ ] **Project: Data Visualization.** Your fourth and final project.
+- [ ] **Project: Data Visualization & Statistics.** Your fourth and final project.
 Completed on [DataCamp Workspace](https://datacamp.pxf.io/YgErze) using the livestream from the Introduction to Data Analysis section as a guide.
 8 hours.
 - [ ] [How expert analysts think about time](https://towardsdatascience.com/how-expert-analysts-think-about-time-6ae59573fe64).
 A Medium article by Cassie Kozyrkov.
 4 minutes.
 Free.
 - [ ] [Analytical Excellence Is All about Speed](https://towardsdatascience.com/analytical-excellence-is-all-about-speed-6881c848c09c).
 A Medium article by Cassie Kozyrkov.
 6 minutes.
 Free.
 - [ ] [10 Differences Between Amateurs and Professional Analysts](https://towardsdatascience.com/10-differences-between-amateurs-and-professional-analysts-3a1be1a06a4d).
 A Medium article by Cassie Kozyrkov.
 8 minutes.
 Free.